-On December 5, 2015, President Obama signed into law a new five-year transportation authorization bill for FY 2016-2020, entitled Fixing America's Surface Transportation Act (FAST Act).
+On December 5, 2015, President Obama signed into law a new five-year transportation authorization bill for FY2016-2020, entitled Fixing America's Surface Transportation Act (FAST Act).
 The FAST Act built off of efforts made in 2012's Moving Ahead for Progress in the 21st Century (MAP-21).
 Both the FAST Act and MAP-21 consolidated several funding programs into a few core sources in an effort to create a streamlined, performance-based and multimodal program to address the challenges facing the U.S. transportation system.
 The FAST Act was extended through September 30, 2021, as part of the Continuing Appropriations Act, 2021, and other Extensions Act.
 The FAST Act, through legislation, may be extended or replaced with a new transportation reauthorization bill.
+In September 2021, the Fixing America's Surface Transportation Act (FAST Act) expired.
+As part of negotiations for a multiyear federal infrastructure plan, Congress adopted a new federal transportation act - the Infrastructure Investment and Jobs Act (IIJA) of 2021 - which is expected to increase funding for transportation.
+Under IIJA, California is estimated to receive \$25.3 billion for federalaid highway apportioned programs over five years, \$4.2 billion over five years from a new bridge program; \$384 million over five years from a new program to support the expansion of an electric vehicle (EV) charging network; and \$9.45 billion over five years to improve public transportation options across the state.
+The IIJA also creates new transportation discretionary grant programs and increases funding for existing discretionary grant programs between FY 2022 and FY 2026.
+Details on what this means for projects in the AMBAG region will be integrated into future updates once available.

-Federal revenue sources for the region totals approximately \$2 billion, 15.1 percent of the region's total forecast revenue through 2045.
+Federal revenue sources for the region totals approximately \$2 billion, roughly 15 percent of the region's total forecast revenue through 2045.
 The region qualifies for federal revenue from 19 different programs.
 However, just four of these programs constitute approximately 60 percent of all federal revenue: the Highway Bridge Program, FEMA funding for emergency road repairs, the FAA Airport Improvement Program, and the Surface Transportation Block Grant/Regional Surface Transportation Program.
 The federal revenue sources are detailed below.

-Better Utilizing Investments to Leverage Development (BUILD)
+Better Utilizing Investments to Leverage Development (BUILD) / Rebuilding American Infrastructure with Sustainability and Equity (RAISE)

-- Total Revenue: \$35M - Assumption: Based on jurisdiction estimates.
+Total Revenue: \$35M

+• Assumption: Based on jurisdiction estimates.